 By using various digital tools and the practice approach, Toya’s work often brings about the confrontations with the unresolved states of things that draw attention to the possible ways of questioning or unlearning the existing modes of digital culture and politics of identifying.

 The recent projects by the artist deal with the issues of the data economy, digital memory, limits of Artificial Intelligence (computer vision), and the relationship between the biological and computational systems.

-Currently, Toya works with art and technology workshops for universities and galleries including arebyte Gallery, Central Saint Martins College of Art and Middlesex University.
+Currently, Toya works with art and technology workshops for universities and galleries including arebyte Gallery and Central Saint Martins College of Art.

 Selected Exhibitions / Events / Commissions

 Art + Technology residency, Focus-Next: Future Human, at SPACE, London

 Please, Express Yourself curated by Filippo Lorenzin, at GreebCube Gallery (online) and a museum in London

 Cognitive Sensations, curated by Gabriella Warren-Smith, at TheCube, London